-Photorefractive keratectomy (PRK) was first introduced to ophthalmology back in 1988, and it’s the laser refractive surgical technique that we have the greatest clinical experience with.
+Photorefractive keratectomy (PRK) was first introduced to ophthalmology back in 1988, and it’s the laser refractive surgical technique that our field has the greatest clinical experience with.

 In PRK, individual laser pulses reshape the cornea.
 Each laser pulse is about 0.2 µm in diameter (one five-thousandth of a millimetre) and 1000 of them can be produced in one second.
 This computer-controlled precision makes the eye surgeon a sculptor with the most precise “chisel” available: the excimer laser.

 Today’s PRK is considerably more advanced than the PRK of a decade ago.
-Today, we can perform “Touchless” SmartSurface TransPRK – the eye isn’t touched at all.
-The laser incorporates “SmartPulse” technology, in which a precise 3D model of the cornea is generated and allows the laser to provide better, closer and more even spacing of laser pulses on the cornea, leaving a smooth cornea afterwards, and resulting in healing times and visual recovery times are far faster than with traditional PRK.
+Today, we can perform “Touchless” SmartSurface TransPRK – the eye is not touched at all.
+The laser incorporates “SmartPulse” technology, in which a precise 3D model of the cornea is generated and allows the laser to provide better, closer and more even spacing of laser pulses on the cornea, leaving a smoother cornea afterwards, resulting in faster healing times and visual recovery times far faster than with traditional PRK.

 TransPRK non-invasive, gentle, stress-free and the result is clear vision.

 The procedure is completely non-contact.
 The eye is not touched.
 No flap.
 No suction.
 No blades.
 No incisions.
 Just laser.